-Years and years of direct advertising and sales pitches have deterred viewers away from anything labelled as “Ad.”
-In the skip-ad era, marketers have come up with non-traditional ways of promoting products and brands.
+Years and years of direct advertising and sales pitches have deterred viewers from anything labelled “Ad.”
+In the skip-ad era, marketers have devised non-traditional ways of promoting products and brands.
 Product placement can be the answer to this.

 Ways that viewers will not want to run away from.
 One popular way is, of course, content marketing.
-This article will highlight another up-to-the-minute marketing technique that contains a lot of entertainment.
+This article will highlight another up-to-the-minute marketing technique containing much entertainment.

 How to use product placement featured